pfizer-opensource/CoSpred/readme.md

 ### 3. Run the docker container to reproduce the results

-In your terminal, navigate to the demo folder where you've extracted the capsule and execute the following command, run the docker container using the image just built in the previous session named `cospred_docker`, adjust parameters as needed (e.g. fot the machine that doesn't have GPU, remove the option flag `--gpus all`).
+In your terminal, navigate to the `demo` folder with the example data in `demo/data` that you've extracted before, where you've extracted the capsule and execute the following command, run the docker container using the image just built in the previous session named `cospred_docker`, adjust parameters as needed (e.g. fot the machine that doesn't have GPU, remove the option flag `--gpus all`).

 ```shell
 docker run --platform linux/amd64 --rm --gpus all \